Best Hawaii Beaches for Teenagers (Ages 13-17)

 North Shore Beaches, Haleiwa to Sunset

 The North Shore of Oahu is the holy grail for teenage surf culture.
 In summer, the waves at beaches like Laniakea, Sunset Beach, and Pipeline are manageable enough for intermediate surfers.
-In winter, these same beaches host the biggest waves on the planet - watching from the sand is thrilling even for non-surfers.
-My teenager spent an entire week here and did not complain once, which is essentially a miracle.
+In winter, these same beaches host the biggest waves on the planet.
+Watching from the sand is thrilling even for non-surfers.
+Our older boy spent an entire week here and didn't complain once, which is essentially a miracle.
 Stop in Haleiwa town for shave ice at Matsumoto's and acai bowls.
-There is no better place to capture an action camera worthy moment than a North Shore wave.
+(Quick local heads up: Laniakea is also called Turtle Beach, but the honu only haul out about 3-4 hours a day, so check timing if turtles are the goal.)
+There's no better place to capture an action camera worthy moment than a North Shore wave.

 Waimea Bay, North Shore

 In summer, Waimea Bay transforms into a calm, stunning swimming hole with the famous jumping rock.
 Teens line up to leap off the 25-foot rock into the deep, clear water below.
 The adrenaline rush is real and the bragging rights are even better.
 In winter, this is a big wave beach and absolutely not for swimming.
+And I'm not even kidding - people drown there in winter, the rip is no joke.
 Go in summer, bring the camera, and let your teen have their moment.
-Pack a quick-drying microfiber towel because they will be in and out of the water all day.
+Pack a quick-drying microfiber towel because they'll be in and out of the water all day.
+My BIL's older boy was fifteen the summer he finally jumped off the rock.
+He climbed up three times before he actually went, and his little brother filmed every chicken-out attempt for the family group chat.

 Lanikai Beach, Windward Side

 Lanikai is one of the most photographed beaches in Hawaii, and your teenager will understand why the second they see it.
-The turquoise water, the two offshore islands (the Mokes), and the soft white sand make it incredibly photogenic.
+Turquoise water, the two offshore islands (the Mokes), and soft white sand.
 Strong teen swimmers can kayak out to the Mokes, which feels like a real adventure.
-The walk through the residential neighborhood to reach the beach adds to the exclusive vibe that teens appreciate.
+The walk through the residential neighborhood to reach the beach adds to the exclusive vibe teens appreciate.
 No facilities here, so bring a waterproof dry bag for all your essentials.
+And keep snacks sealed.
+The Lanikai chickens will absolutely take food out of your hand.
+I've watched it happen too many times.

 Maui Beaches for Teenagers